 Storage

 - Freezer friendly?
-Each piece of steak can be wrapped in plastic wrap and stored in a freezer friendly bag and frozen up to 3 months or until you see freezer burn.
-To reheat, defrost it and reheat in the microwave or on the stovetop in a pan.
-As for the sauce, I don't recommend freezing it as the shallots and cilantro will become mushy so I recommend making this on the day of serving.
+Crying tiger beef can be frozen for up to 3 months without the dipping sauce.
+To freeze: wrap each piece of steak in plastic wrap and stored in a freezer friendly bag.
+To reheat, defrost overnight in the fridge and reheat in the microwave or on the stovetop in a pan.
+I don't recommend freezing the sauce as the aromatics will become mushy.

 Pairing Suggestions